Warheads (comics): Revolutionary War

-In 2014's Revolutionary War miniseries, it was established that Mys-Tech had been finally defeated years ago: the organisation had tried to buy off Mephisto by sending all of Britain to Hell, and Liger's rebel Warheads went into the infernal realm to shut down the portal.
+The team were key players when Mys-Tech were defeated in the Battle of London Bridge - the organisation had tried to buy off Mephisto by sending all of Britain to Hell, and Liger's rebel Warheads went into the infernal realm to shut down the portal.
 They were betrayed by Gregory and forced to remain in Hell to succeed, and Kether Troop forced Liger back to Earth.
 He spent the next few years as a traumatized, homeless alcoholic separated from his gun Clementine.

-When it seemed like Mys-Tech were turning, S.H.I.E.L.D.'s European Division head Keller brought Liger back in from the cold and tasked him to dig up intelligence.
+When Mys-Tech returned, S.H.I.E.L.D.'s European Division head Keller brought Liger back in from the cold and tasked him to dig up intelligence.
 Keller turned out to be possessed by Mys-Tech's old Psycho-Wraith Prime, and Liger had been brought in just to find Warhead's old Master Key, so the Key could be forced to open a portal for Mephisto's armies; Psycho-Wraith Prime taunted Liger that S.H.I.E.L.D. simply hadn't cared enough to bring him back before or find his lost troops.
 However, the wounded Liger was able to help free some of Prime's captured superheroes and helped gun down Mephisto's general Killpower, saving the world.
 Afterward, he disappeared with the now-cured Keller on a trip to Hell to find Kether Troop.